Corporate FAQ2016-02-27T23:09:13-09:00

 • Must be physically fit to work in dark, cold weather.

-• Room and Board Provided (Work Camp) Housing provided.
+• Room and Board Provided (Work Camp) includes bedding, laundry facility and soap.

 • Employer provides flight schedule to and from worksite.
 From Point of hire Fairbanks, Alaska or Anchorage, Alaska

-• Bring medications and personal items to last for the applicable work schedule; limited items are available at a few local stores catering to workers.
+• Bring medications and personal items to last for the applicable work schedule.

-• Possess appropriate CDL and Endorsement for job.
-(CDL A, CDL B, Hazmat, Tanker endorsement, Passenger Bus, 10 Hour OSHA, North Slope Training Cooperative (NSTC Unescorted – Alaska Safety Alliance).
+• Possess appropriate DL, CDL and Endorsement for job.
+(CDL A, CDL B, Hazmat, Tanker endorsement, Passenger Bus, North Slope Training Cooperative Card.

 • 7 days per week